lsmor/plutus-pioneer-program/installation/instructions.md

 [~/plutus] nix-build -A plutus-playground.start-backend [~/plutus] nix-build -A plutus-pab

 # This opens a nix shell with previous builds available.
-First time it copies many things.
+WARNING!!
+First time, it takes a while: read the note at the end of the section..
 [~/plutus] nix-shell

 [nix-shell: ~/plutus] cd plutus-pab